top of page

 *Eric next formed the quartet Vertical.
 The bandmembers were: Eric Ajaye / basses, Chris Thwaite / drums, Paul Dal Broi / piano-keyboards, and Niels Rosendahl / saxophones and wind instruments.
 The band performed concerts regularly at jazz festivals and jazz venues.

-Eric is now working with his new Trio, Phingerprintz.
+Eric also formed his Trio, Phingerprintz.

-From February 2000 - 2013 Eric was a senior lecturer and member of the Jazz Department faculty at The Australian National University-School of Music, teaching double bass/electric bass, aural and improvisation.
+-From February 2000 - 2013 Eric was a senior lecturer and member of the Jazz Department faculty at The Australian National University-School of Music, teaching double bass/electric bass, aural and improvisation.
 He created and ran a "Styles for the Studio" class and directed the Commercial Ensemble, which performed at various Australian jazz festivals.